 Prepare the marinade.
 Place the chicken and pork pieces in a non-reactive bowl.
 Pour the marinade and ensure all the pieces are evenly coated.
 Leave to marinate for at least 3 hours or preferably overnight.

 Heat the oil in a large pan.
 Saute the garlic and onion until aromatic.
 Add the chicken and pork pieces, its marinade and the bay leaves.
-Allow to boil briefly and then cover and cook in low heat until the marinade has almost evaporated.
+Allow to boil briefly and let the pork and chicken render some fat then cover and cook in lower heat until the marinade has almost evaporated.
+Alternatively, our helper (and this is her recipe!) would simply add the meat pieces to the sauteed garlic and onion and cook them until the pork and chicken release or render their fat.
+Then the marinade is added back and boiled briefly.

-Pour in the water and then cover and simmer until the chicken and pork pieces are all tender.
+Pour in the water (preferably hot), cover and simmer until the chicken and pork pieces are all tender.
 If the sauce begins to dry up before the meat is tender, add a little more water.
 You can let the dish dry up if you prefer a dryer adobo otherwise, retain some liquid.
 Some prefer to also fry the adobo which you may after it’s cooked – just brown it quickly.
 This would add more flavor as well but it’s already good as is so this is totally optional.
-Others prefer a sweeter adobo so you can add a little sugar towards the end and just let it dissolve into the liquid.
+Drizzle with a little more oyster sauce for a more intense flavor, optional!
+Others prefer a sweeter adobo so you can also add a little sugar towards the end and just let it dissolve into the liquid.
 Either way, it will be good!

 As with any Adobo version, the flavor improves even more after a day or two, assuming there’s any left-over on day one!
 Enjoy!